-If you are applying for study in 2015, please visit the UCT self-service site and, using your unique application number, monitor changes in your application status.
+If you are applying for study in 2020, please visit the UCT self-service site and, using your unique application number, monitor changes in your application status.
 You can also consult our online Frequently Asked Questions (FAQ) pages located under the Apply tab on the Humanities website.
-For additional admission information or queries, you may access the following Humanities resources:
+For additional admission- related information or queries, you may access the following Humanities resources:

 PhD or Doctoral programmes:

 Applicants are required to have the required academic background -- a master's degree or equivalent qualification -- and demonstrable ability to develop an acceptable research proposal for which supervision is available.

 For all postgraduate degrees, admission through the recognition of prior learning is possible in appropriate circumstances.
 Such admission is processed and decided in terms of the RPL policy and must be supported by the Head of Department you are applying to.

 What would normally be required is evidence of your prior experience in the tasks that would be expected at postgraduate level.
 Some evidence of the capacity for conceptual and analytical thought at an advanced level would be expected.
 For example: analytical writing such as prior publications, research reports or essays, or creative works (as part of a creative programme).
 In addition to your formal application to UCT, a portfolio of evidence together with a letter of support from the Head of Department, must be submitted to the Humanities Postgraduate Office for consideration by the relevant committee.

 A condition of admission might include completion of prescribed undergraduate or postgraduate coursework prior to admission.